Where: The Old Man of Coniston hike from

 here if the weather is clear.

-down to Low Water.
-This was a fast and scenic
+back down to Low Water.
+This was a fast and

-route back down.
-Maybe best to avoid this
+scenic route back down.
+Maybe best to avoid

-route in cloud though as there are a few
+this route in cloud though as there are a

-Low Water running back down to Coniston and
+of Low Water running back down to Coniston

-mines on the main trail back down.
-You can
+slate mines on the main trail back down.

 The image below is from the main trail